ahosavalike-ucsd-courses/cse231-proj6/design.md

 2
 ```

-The first error comes from `index` requiring the second argument to be a number.
-The next two errors are from the out of bounds check for the index w.r.t to the list's length.
+The first runtime error comes from `index` requiring the second argument to be a number.
+The next two runtime errors are from the out of bounds check for the index w.r.t to the list's length.

 ### Error3